-6.4 Rekindling a Fire
+5.4 Rekindling a Fire

 When the temperature of the room is lower and all that remains is embers, it is time to reload.
-Remove excess ash from the front of the firebox and bring the ashes forward.
+Most of the remaining embers will be at the back of the firebox.
+Remove excess ash from the front of the firebox and bring the embers forward before reloading.
 Place a new load of wood on, and at the back of the embers.
 Open the air control completely and close the door.